 - Use cookie cutters for fine motor activities: Cookie cutters are more versatile than you think!
 They are great for building hand strength and coordination.
 You can use cookie cutters as stencils and have your kids trace around the inside (or outside).
 Another idea is to play cookie cutter fishing.
 All you need is a bin or bowl with water and a pipe cleaner fishing pole so the kids can “fish” cookie cutters from water.
 Using cookie cutters is an excellent way to play with play doh as well.

 - Craft a holiday card: My kids are really into cutting and identifying shapes these days.
-If you have construction papers, scissors and glue, you can outline simple designs that your kids can cut and glue on a sturdy paper.
+If you have construction paper, scissors and glue, you can outline simple designs that your kids can cut and glue on a sturdy paper.
 If your kids are old enough, they can write a short message to their cousins or grandparents.
 They can also help you prepare the mailing envelope.

 - Have an at-home spa day: My kids love taking a bath.
 You can add extra bubbles or turn on a relaxing song.
 You can also lay out bathrobes nicely for them.
 If you really want to spice up their bath experience, you can add a bath bomb that brings endless fun, unique scent, exciting fizz and vibrant color to the tub.